angelalonso/paramctl/README.md

 # paramctl
 A Python library to match positional parameters based on a json file

-When added properly o your script, you should be able to trigger actions like this:
+When integrated properly to your script, you should be able to trigger actions like this:
 ```script.py action object extra_parameter_1 extra_parameter_n```

 ## How does it work